 Patan Durbar Square lies in the district of Lalitpur.
 It is an amazing area with sumptuous displays of Newari architecture in the religious temples and historical palaces.
 The most notable building in this square is Krishna Mandir, which was built in the 17th century.
-This place is especially crowded in Krishna Janmastami- the birthday of Lord Krishna.
+This place is especially crowded in Krishna Janmashtami- the birthday of Lord Krishna.
 Other notable places in this square are Bhimsen Temple, Vishwanath Temple, and Taleju Bhawani temple.

 Bhaktapur Durbar Square

 Bhaktapur Durbar Square lies 13 kilometers from Kathmandu.
 There are four different squares inside the premises of Bhaktapur Durbar Square.
 These squares are Durbar Square, Taumadhi Square, Dattatreya Square, and Pottery Square.

 The most impressive of all the temples in Bhaktapur Durbar Square is Nyatapola Temple.
 It is the highest pagoda built in Nepal.
 The 55 window palace is another place of great architectural significance in Bhaktapur Durbar Square.

 This holy temple of Hindu lies along the banks of river Bagmati.
-The temple consist of not simply a solitary temple but a congregation of ashrams, stone inscriptions, and shrines that have been built over the past centuries.
+The temple consists of not simply a solitary temple but a congregation of ashrams, stone inscriptions, and shrines that have been built over the past centuries.
 On the outskirts of the temple is Sleshmantak forest, where is it believed that Lord Shiva once took in the form of a deer.
-There are wonderful ceremonies that take place in the temple during morning and the evening time.
+There are wonderful ceremonies that take place in the temple during the morning and the evening time.
 The temple also has a ceremony of cremation along the banks of Bagmati river.

 Boudhanath and Swayambhunath

 Boudhanath temple is located about 11 kilometers from the center of Kathmandu in a town called Boudha.
 It is one of the biggest stupas in the world.
-Owing to the presence of large number of Tibetan refugees and the grand structure of this stupa, around 50 gompas have been constructed in boudha.
+Owing to the presence of a large number of Tibetan refugees and the grand structure of this stupa, around 50 gompas have been constructed in Boudha.